New here? Start with the complete side hustle guide →

 Here’s how to make pin creation fast and repeatable.

 Step 1: Keyword first.
-Before opening Canva, do a quick keyword search on Pinterest for your blog post topic.
+Before you open Canva, do a quick keyword search on Pinterest for your blog post topic.
 Note the top 2–3 keyword phrases.
-These will inform your pin headline.
+They’ll shape your pin headline.

 Step 2: Open your template.
 Duplicate your brand template in Canva — don’t design from scratch.

 Step 3: Swap the image.
-Choose a relevant background image from Unsplash, Pexels, or Canva’s library.
+Pick a relevant background from Unsplash, Pexels, or Canva’s library.

 Step 5: Create variations.
 Duplicate the design 2–3 times and vary the image and headline across each version.

 Step 6: Download and schedule.
-Download all versions and add them to your scheduling queue.
+Download all versions and drop them into your scheduling queue.

-The whole process for one blog post — three pin variations — takes about 20 minutes once you have your templates set up.
+The whole thing for one blog post — three variations — takes about 20 minutes once your templates are set up.

 Final Thoughts

-Pinterest pin design doesn’t need to be complicated or time-consuming.
+Pinterest pin design doesn’t need to be complicated or slow.
 Set up a handful of brand templates, learn the principles that make pins clickable, and apply them consistently.

-The bloggers getting the best results from Pinterest aren’t necessarily the best designers.
-They’re the ones who understand what their audience responds to and create pins that deliver that — clearly, consistently, and often.
+The bloggers getting the best results from Pinterest aren’t the best designers.
+They’re the ones who understand what their audience responds to and make pins that deliver it — clearly, consistently, and often.

 Start with one good template.
 Get comfortable with it.
 Then expand.